rksm/org-ai/README.md

 ### Are there similar projects around?

-Yes, the gptel package provides similar functionalities: https://github.com/karthink/gptel
+The gptel package provides an alternative interface to the OpenAI ChatGPT API: https://github.com/karthink/gptel

 ## Sponsoring